siv-org/docs.siv.org/content/verifiability/personal-vote.md

 ## Using Multiple Devices to Detect Malware

 In order to provide extra layers of security against potential threats such as malware, SIV also provides a process you can quickly use on a second device to confirm your selections.
-See: [Mitigating Malware on Voter's Devices](/mitigating-attacks/malware).
+See: [Using Multiple Devices to Detect Malware](/verifiability/multiple-devices).
 This method can help you personally double-check that your vote was not modified, but that it was cast as you intended.